What is oil pulling?

-Oil pulling is an ancient oral health practice from the ayurvedic tradition that claims to improve oral health by removing bacteria and other toxins.
-The method consists of swishing a tablespoon full of oil (usually coconut or sesame) around the mouth for 15-20 minutes.
+Oil pulling is an ancient oral health practice from the Ayurvedic Medicine tradition that claims to improve oral health by removing bacteria and other toxins.
+The method consists of swishing a tablespoon full of oil around the mouth for 15-20 minutes (though some only recommend a couple of minutes).
 It is recommended to oil pull in the morning on an empty stomach before cleaning with fingers or a toothbrush.
 After swishing for 15-20 minutes, the oil should be spat out to avoid swallowing the bacteria.

-Oil pulling has become a favorite topic of many wellness blogs and forums, citing benefits such as whiter teeth, improved gum health, clearer skin, and improvements in arthritis, migraines, hormone imbalances, skin conditions, and more.
+Oil pulling has become a favorite topic of many wellness blogs and forums, citing beneficial effects such as whiter teeth, reduced bad breath, improved gum health, preventing tooth decay, clearer skin, and improvements in arthritis, migraines, hormone imbalances, skin conditions, and more.

 Most oral diseases stem from an overgrowth of certain bacteria in our mouths.
-Some of these species produce acid that erodes the enamel in our teeth and causes cavities or tooth loss.
+Some of the harmful bacteria produce acid that erodes the enamel in our teeth and causes cavities or tooth loss.
 Others cause damage to our gums and cause inflammation that leads to gum disease like gingivitis or periodontitis (read more: What is your oral microbiome?).

-Oil pulling claims to activate certain enzymes (proteins) in our saliva, which remove "chemical toxins, bacteria toxins, and environmental toxins" .
-Certain oils have differing antimicrobial properties, such as lauric acid in Coconut oil, which reduce bacteria adhesion and accumulation in the mouth.
+Oil pulling claims to activate certain enzymes (proteins) in our saliva, which remove "chemical toxins, bacteria toxins, and environmental toxins" to keep our mouth healthy.
+Certain oils have differing antibacterial properties, such as lauric acid in Coconut oil, which reduce bacteria adhesion and accumulation in the mouth.

-It is good to be skeptical about practices that promise such wide-ranging benefits, so we looked into the scientific literature to see if we could find any studies to back up the claims.
+It is good to be skeptical about practices that promise such wide-ranging benefits, so we looked into the scientific evidence to see if we could find any studies to back up the claims.

 Another study by Asokan in 2011 ran a trial of 10 adolescents comparing oil pulling and a chlorhexidine wash for halitosis (bad breath) and found "oil pulling therapy has been equally effective like chlorhexidine on halitosis and organisms, associated with halitosis." .